JVPC0D3R/jetson-nano/README.md

-# ☄️ JETSON-NANO
+# 🚀 JETSON-NANO

 <p align="justify">
-In this repo you will find usefull instructions to configure your AI Nvidia Jetson-Nano platform, featuring Pytorch, Tensorflow, OpenCV and other tools.
+In this repo you will find usefull instructions to configure your AI Nvidia Jetson-Nano platform, featuring Pytorch, Tensorflow, OpenCV, jtop and other tools.
 </p>

 <p align="center">